 Yes, though I assist with post-lambing ranch needs like pen cleaning, weighing and so on more than lambing itself.
 I’m of the no-to-low human intervention school of thought when it comes to lambing, though there are exceptions.
 Some breeds require more human intervention due to a history of… human intervention.
 Merino sheep, for instance, are not typically good mothers and lambs often need to be bottle fed.

 Yes.
 That’s just how it worked out when I moved to California to be with the man who became my husband.
 Believe it or not, San Francisco is a very convenient location for a sheep shearer.
-I’m centrally located to serve wool producers as far north as Ukiah (and farther, by arrangement); as far east as Lake County, Davis, Sacramento, Vacaville, Dixon, Hayward, Castro Valley, and more; and as far south as Gilroy.
+I’m centrally located to serve wool producers north, east, and south, and there are a lot of sheep in those hills.
 Every time I consider moving someplace else, I realize it would mean giving up at least one of my service areas, so I am in San Francisco for the foreseeable future.